-6 Great Reasons Why You Should Be Using Disqus’ Commenting System
+6 Reasons You Should Be Using Disqus’ Commenting System

 disqus-logo I’ve already raved numerous times about the Disqus social commenting system.
 I’ve hailed it as a next generation application and service, it’s been integrated into SheGeeks and I have numerous friends that are using it on their sites too.